-The basics principles of a classic Eat Art performance were presented during this evening: theory of Eat Art, partial sensorial depravition, a surreal setting, tool design and a cntroversial topic: in-vitro meat VS beyond-meat patties.
-The meal: an opportunity to meet and eat diferently.
+The basic principles of a classic Eat Art performance were presented during this evening: theory of Eat Art, partial sensory deprivation, a surreal setting, tool design, and a controversial topic: in-vitro meat VS beyond-meat patties.
+The meal: an opportunity to meet and eat differently.

-The participants are greeted in a living room surrounded by large sheets explaining the Eat Art movement and what food performance could do.
-They are then invited in another dark room one by one with a torch light (fear and anticipation will contrast with the warmth of the meal).
-They will discover pouchs on the wall with dehydrated food in it.
+The participants were greeted in a living room surrounded by large sheets explaining the Eat Art movement and what food performance could do.
+They were then invited to another dark room one by one with a torch light (fear and anticipation will contrast with the warmth of the meal).
+Then, they discovered a pouch on the wall with dehydrated food in it.

-They make their own soup while pouring ingredients from the tables and the pouch (the table texture is mushy and wet).
+They made their own soup while pouring ingredients from the tables and the pouch (the table texture is mushy and wet).

-They are introduced to the controversy of in-vitro meat VS beyond-meat products with a short video presented on a rolling tv.
-They are given an unknown patties cooked like korean food to eat in strange glass cups, plates and bowls (Lumel studios glasswork).
-The serving ustensiles are too long to served anyone but the person if front of you.
+They were introduced to the controversy of in-vitro meat VS beyond-meat products with a short video presented on a rolling TV.
+They were given unknown patties cooked like Korean food to eat in strange glass cups, plates, and bowls (Lumel studios glasswork).
+The serving utensils were too long to serve anyone but the person if front of you.
 Each participant is attached with a red string to the others around the table.

-Each person is served at the end of the meal 3 gummies: one vegan, one with THC weed extract in it and one with protein supplement.
+At the end of the meal, each person was served 3 gummies: one vegan, one with THC weed extract in it, and one with protein supplement.
 All participants ate everything and were stoned at the end of the meal.